microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-introduction.md

 7. Click on `WeatherBot.Main` in the left pane to bring up the properties editor for the root dialog.

-6. In the property editor on the right hand side, click on `Recognizer type` and select `None`.
+6. In the properties panel on the right hand side, click on `Recognizer type` and select `None`.

    > Dialogs in Composer support two different recognizer types - LUIS, Regex.
 Unless you need intent classification or entity extraction, we can remove recognizer by setting it to `None`.